rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-best-practice.md

       -  In the System topic, select Action -> System Settings, then click Notifications.
       -  In the footer, click the events panel and select Set Up Notifications.
       -  In the Welcome panel, select System Settings, and then click the Notifications tab.
-2. Select the Email tab and ensure that the SMTP Server and SMTP Domain options are set, as described in To configure SMTP settings in the [Administrator’s Guide](https://www.dell.com/support/manuals/us/en/19/powervault-me4012/me4_series_ag_pub/configure-smtp-settings?guid=guid-a34ac6dc-8231-456e-ae0a-a157ef02393d&lang=en-us).
+2. Select the Email tab and ensure that the SMTP Server and SMTP Domain options are set.
+For details about panel options, see the on-screen tool tips.
 3. Set the email notification.
 4. Select the minimum severity for which the system should send email notifications.
 5. Enter an email address to which the system should send notifications.